The past, present and future of contactless payments

 What if you could just implant it directly into your hand and pay by waving your palm over the terminal?

-It’s hard to imagine those getting any better, since – outside of contactless functionality – they’ve barely been updated since their inception.
+It’s hard to imagine those getting any better, since – outside of their contactless functionality – they’ve barely been updated since their inception.

 Seriously, the “modern” POS terminal emerged in the 80s and it doesn’t look or work all that differently from those we have today.